What will Yoon's impeachment mean for South Korea? – DW – 12/16/2024

 "If the administration is so fragile, who has the responsibility for conducting foreign affairs?" he asked.
 "It is clear that for some time, there is going to be some confusion."

 Lee and the opposition are already agitating for a general election, in part because the Democratic Party leader has been indicted on bribery, corruption, breach of trust and conflict of interest charges, including in connection with providing $8 million (€7.6 million) to North Korea.
-Lee has denied all the charges.
+Lee has denied all wrongdoing.

 Opposition leader convicted